Creative Placemaking Initiative

 |Kellogg Hotel and Conference Center||1 Booker T. Washington Blvd.|

 |July 17-18||Arnaudville, LA||NUNU Arts and Culture Collective||1510 Bayou Courtableau Hwy|

 |Workshop Schedule||Day 1: 8:30 am - 5:30 pm||Day 2: 8:30 am - 12:45 pm|

 Local government entities, in partnership with at least one non-profit organization, can submit applications for Delta Creative Placemaking seed investments up to $30,000 beginning in May 2017.
 In addition to the seed investment, successful applicants will also receive up to 50 hours of coaching, mentoring and technical assistance to advance creative placemaking efforts in their communities.

-- Awards will be announced in September 2017
+- Awards will be announced in late September 2017

 For more information on the Delta Creative Placemaking Initiative and the application process, contact Alex Holland at email@example.com.